Genesys Pulse Hardware Sizing and Performance Information

 All Stat Servers are configured in HA pairs and they work in active-active mode.
 For example, the backup Stat Server calculates statistics the same way as Primary.

-Both Genesys Pulse Collectors from the same node are connected to both Stat Servers from this node in terms in TCP connections.
-However, configure them in Configuration Server with VM1 SS as primary and VM2 SS as backup.
-Then both Genesys Pulse Collectors on VM1 and on VM2 are connected to primary Stat Server (which is VM1 SS), so there is only one connection.
-When Genesys Pulse Collector starts it sees that it is connected to Primary VM1 SS that has a backup configured and then it connects to backup automatically.
+Both Collectors from the same node are connected to both Stat Servers from this node in terms in TCP connections.
+However, configured them in Configuration Server with VM1 SS as Primary and VM2 SS as backup.
+Then both Collectors on VM1 and on VM2 are connected to Primary SS (which is VM1 SS), so there is only one connection.
+When Collector starts it sees that it is connected to Primary VM1 SS that has a backup configured and then it connects to backup automatically.

 2 nodes Amazon AWS: